aghayeffemin/aspnetcore-mediator/README.md

-# Asp.Net Core Web API N-Tier

-The Mediator Pattern and CQRS sample project.
+# The Mediator Pattern and CQRS sample project

 ## Setup